 Goodwill represents the amount by which the cost of an acquisition exceeded the fair value of net assets acquired in connection with the purchase of another financial institution.
 We review goodwill for impairment at least annually, or more frequently if a triggering event occurs which indicates that the carrying value of the asset might be impaired.
 We may first assess qualitative factors to determine whether it is more likely than not (that is, a likelihood of more than 50 percent) that the fair value of a reporting unit is less than its carrying amounts, including goodwill.
-He have an unconditional option to bypass the qualitative assessment for any reporting unit in any period and proceed directly to performing the first step of the goodwill impairment test, and we may resume performing the qualitative assessment in any subsequent period.
+We have an unconditional option to bypass the qualitative assessment for any reporting unit in any period and proceed directly to performing the first step of the goodwill impairment test, and we may resume performing the qualitative assessment in any subsequent period.
 If we determine that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then the entity shall perform the first step of the two-step goodwill impairment test.
 Under the first step, the estimation of fair value of the reporting unit is compared to its carrying value including goodwill.
 If step one indicates a potential impairment, the second step is performed to measure the amount of impairment, if any.
-If the carrying amount of the reporting goodwill, an impairment loss is recognized in an amount equal to that exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to that exceeds the implied saveled \$403.8 million.
-Although we have not recorded any impairment charges since the goodwill was initially recorded, future evaluations of existing goodwill acquired in the future may result in findings of impairment and related write-downs, which could adversely affect our business, financial condition and results of operations.
+If the carrying amount of the reporting goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to that excess.
+Any such adjustments are reflected in the results of operations in the periods in which they become known.
+As of December 31, 2022, goodwill totaled \$404.5 million.
+Although we have not recorded any impairment charges since the goodwill was initially recorded, future evaluations of existing goodwill or goodwill acquired in the future may result in findings of impairment and related write-downs, which could adversely affect our business, financial condition and results of operations.